-They call it 'Il Giardino della Serenissima' or the 'Garden of the Serenissima' / Republic of Venice', thanks to the Venetian atmosphere that you can breath here walking through the many small streets and squares throughout the city.
+They call it 'Il Giardino della Serenissima' or the 'Garden of the Serenissima' / Republic of Venice', thanks to the Venetian atmosphere that you can feel here walking through the many small streets and squares throughout the city.
 In the 16th century many wealthy Venetian families began to invest their money in beautiful villas and estates on the mainland.
 Navigating the Livenza river which runs through Sacile they could easily reach this area and it didn't take long before Sacile got this nickname.
-Lovely gardens and parks were made because due to the lack of space in Venice itself,the Venetians couldn't built them there.
+Lovely gardens and parks were made because due to the lack of space in Venice itself, the Venetians couldn't build them there.

 SESTO AL REGHENA